Merkoba/Hue/README.md

 Using 'forever' is suggested to control the Node process.

-Note: The main room is claimed automatically by whoever enters first.
+The main room is claimed automatically by whoever enters first.
 To claim it again, the secretpass in config.json is needed.

+Config option, https_enabled, is true by default for security reasons.
+If you're using a non-https setup, set it to false.